mrfylke/frammr-mqtt-validator/specifications/validators/nfc/apdu/[deviceId]/transmit/transmit.md

 # Specification: APDU Transmit

-Transmit series of APDU commands encoded as base64.
+Transmit series of APDU commands in hexadecimals.
 Each command with an specified ID.
 Commands will generate response passed from device to client on topic `validators/apdu/receive` with corresponding `commandId`.

 APDU commands can be used to read or write specific values from travel cards or other NFC based devices.